 Which brand and style of hearing aids are best for me?

 Hearing Services of Delaware is an independently owned and operated private hearing health care practice.
-What that means for you is that our audiologists have the ability to work with all of the major hearing technology manufacturers to provide you with all of the options to best fit your hearing needs and budget!
+What that means for you is that our hearing care experts have the ability to work with all of the major hearing technology manufacturers to provide you with all of the options to best fit your hearing needs and budget!

 All hearing aids contain very similar parts that perform millions of calculations per second.
 Hearing aids are not “like” little computers, they are little computers!
 The design and comfortable fit of hearing aids today comes in various styles, sizes, and yes, colors.
 Some are discreet enough to fit inside your ear canal, making them almost completely invisible.
 At Hearing Services of Delaware, we believe that knowing more about the solutions and options that are available to help you hear the best you can are more important than how they will look.